-The Kansas Light Source is an ultrafast high intensity laser facility for studying the fastest dynamics in atoms, molecules and other matter under the influence of strong electric fields.
-The facility was first established in 2001 by Prof. Zenghu Chang's group and has been continuously upgraded since then.
+The Kansas Light Source (KLS) is an ultrafast high intensity laser facility for studying the fastest dynamics in atoms, molecules and other matter under the influence of strong electric fields.
+The facility was first established in 2001, and is now managed by Vinod Kumarappan.
 The construction of the system was partially financed by Kansas State University, by the National Science Foundation under a Major Research Instrumentation grant, and by the US Department of Energy.

 At present, the laser system provides extremely short pulses, as short as 8 femtoseconds (1 fs=10-15 seconds).
 That pulse duration is comparable to the period of the fastest molecular oscillations.
 The focused laser intensity can reach 1016 Watts/cm2, where the electric field of the light is equivalent to the Coulomb field experienced by the electron in a hydrogen atom.

 The specifications of the Kansas Light Source are as follows: